-Another consideration is what you need the increased data access speed for.
-If you are looking for general performance boosts, faster read speeds are going to matter much more than an SSD's write speeds, since the vast majority of storage access operations are to read data into RAM, not saving data to storage.
-In some cases, though, write speeds are an important factor to consider, especially if you are a creative professional or software developer who opens, saves, and reverts changes to file dozens of times a day or even every hour.
+Consider also what you need the increased data access speed for.
+For general performance boosts, faster read speeds matter much more than an SSD's write speeds.
+That’s because the vast majority of storage access operations are to read data into RAM, not saving data to storage.
+On the other hand, write speeds are an important factor to consider if you are a creative professional or software developer who opens, saves, and reverts changes to file dozens of times a day or even every hour.

 - Find the best SSD of 2020 for every need, from SATAs to M.2s to portables